nus-cs2103-AY2223S1/tp/docs/tutorials/TracingCode.md

 :bulb: **Intellij Tip:** The ['**Search Everywhere**' feature](https://www.jetbrains.com/help/idea/searching-everywhere.html) can be used here.
 In particular, the '**Find Symbol**' ('Symbol' here refers to methods, variables, classes etc.) variant of that feature is quite useful here as we are looking for a _method_ named `execute`, not simply the text `execute`.
 </div>

-A quick look at the `seedu.studentId.logic.Logic` (an extract given below) confirms that this indeed might be what we’re looking for.
+A quick look at the `seedu.address.logic.Logic` (an extract given below) confirms that this indeed might be what we’re looking for.

 ```java
 public interface Logic {